SivanS-iT/SOC_projects/01-SOC_AD_README.md

     |stats count by _time, ComputerName,Source_Network_Address,user,Logon_Type
     ```
     * This search query looks for `Source_Network_Address` that is different from my public IP address that starts with 86.x.x.x and displays it in a user frendly way
+11. Create `shuffle` workflow with trigger (Splunk) alert that sends notification to `Slack`.
+In Shuffle workflow there is a plugin that connects to my `Domain controller server` and enables me to execute different actions to `unauthorized user` like disable user.

+    Shuffle workflow steps:
+    1. Splunk triggers alert
+    2. Notification is sent to Slack
+    3. User input trigger sends email to SOC analyst
+    4. If unauthorized access is approved disable user throughout Windows server domain controller
+    5. Send notification to slack that user is disabled

 ## Project images